This post may include affiliate links. Thank you for your support.

 Can this be made ahead of time?

 Absolutely!
-One of the best things about this pumpkin French toast casserole is that you can make it in advance!
+One of the best things about this recipe for pumpkin French toast casserole is that you can make it in advance!
 It’s perfect for entertaining or holiday morning breakfasts, because you can prepare it in advance and bake it fresh in the morning!

 To make this breakfast casserole in advance, simply assemble and prepare it as directed in the recipe – but do not bake it.
 Cover the unbaked casserole with plastic wrap and store it in the refrigerator overnight.
 When ready to bake the casserole, remove it from the refrigerator and allow it to sit at room temperature for 20-30 minutes to remove the chill.
 Then, bake the casserole as directed and enjoy!